Seagate/cortx-posix/doc/NFS Ganesha Installation Guide.md

     * `sudo yum install bison cmake flex krb5-devel krb5-libs userspace-rcu-devel libini_config libini_config-devel jemalloc-devel json-c-devel dbus-devel python-devel`

-## Building the code
+## Building the Code

-  ### Build NFS Ganesha
+  Perform the below mentioned procedure to build the code of NFS Ganesha.

-  * Download NFS ganesha repository
+  1. Run the below mentioned command to download the NFS Ganesha repository.

     * `./scripts/build-nfs-ganesha.sh bootstrap`

-  * Initialize the build folders
+  2. Run the below mentioned command to initialize the build folders.

     * `./scripts/build-nfs-ganesha.sh config`

-  * Build binaries from the sources
+  3. Run the below mentioned command to build the binaries from the sources.

     * `./scripts/build-nfs-ganesha.sh make -j`

-  * Generate RPMs
+  4. Run the below mentioned command to generate RPMs.

     * `./scripts/build-nfs-ganesha.sh rpm-gen`

       If rpm-gen failed it will prompt to install following packages
         * `sudo yum install dbus-devel libcap-devel libblkid-devel libnfsidmap-devel libattr-devel`